duduyo/kata-smells-driven-refactoring/Readme.md

 * refactor the code in order to suppress the code smells
 * do it again if needed

-The codebase is a small application, exposing a call management API
-- POST /calls : create and store a call
-- POST /calls/{callId}/events : add an event on a call (CREATED, RINGING, CONNECTED, TERMINATED)
-- GET /calls/{callId} : get a call, including calculated data such a geozone & dates

-Constraints :
-* the API spec is fixed, we cannot change it
-* the database structure is fixed, we cannot change it

 ## Tips and solution